-Citizenship by descent is a legal process of acquiring citizenship based on your ancestry, where at least one parent, grandparent, or even great-grandparent was a citizen of the country.
-Countries have specific eligibility criteria, with some requiring direct parental ties to pass citizenship, while others allow claims through more distant ancestors.
+Citizenship by descent is the process of gaining citizenship through ancestry where at least one parent, grandparent, or even great-grandparent was a citizen of a country.
+Each country has its own eligibility criteria.
+Some require a direct parental connection, while others accept more distant ancestors.

 This guide will explain how to get citizenship through ancestry, the different types of citizenship by descent, the application process, the advantages, and the countries that offer second passports through descent.